NuIled/Minishell-42-Project/ReadME.md

 Minishell is a shell program written in C that provides a basic command-line interface with various features.
 The goal of this project is to create a functional shell program that can interpret and execute user commands, handle redirections, implement pipes, expand environment variables, and support built-in shell commands.

 #Getting Started

 To get started with Minishell, you can clone the repository from GitHub:

-bash
-Copy code
 git clone https://github.com/NuIled/FINALMinishell.git

 Prerequisites

 Minishell has the following prerequisites:

 ## GNU readline library

 To install the readline library on Ubuntu, you can use the following command:

-bash
-Copy code
 sudo apt-get install libreadline-dev

 Building Minishell

 To build Minishell, navigate to the project directory and run the following command:

-bash
-Copy code
 make

 This will compile the source files and generate the minishell executable.

 ## Usage

 To run Minishell, use the following command:

-bash
-Copy code
 ./minishell

 Once the shell is running, you can enter commands and interact with the shell.

 ## Features